daram529/CS374_HCI_pictures/README.md

 Sindy Wu
 Minkyu Yun

-## POV (done)
+## POV

 **User :** Korean 고3 kpop fans in high-school
 **User’s need :** need to see encouraging and empathizing contents of their stars easily
 **Surprising insight :** Because of their pressuring situation, it’s easier for them to feel stressed and uncertain.

 **Updates :** Target user is changed from high school fangirls to 고3 kpop fans including both fangirls and fanboys because we thought there's not much difference of needs between the groups as we thought in earlier stages.
 However, we thought 고3 differed from other high schoolers due to the pressure they receive that year, so we decided to focus on them.
 We also omitted “emotionally empathize”, as user’s need, as users don’t necessarily want to consume videos with their exact emotional status, but complementing their emotional status.

 ## Tasks